Mohd-Kaif-Malik/Stock-Trading-Web-App/README.md

-# Zerodha Clone
+# Stock Trading Web App
-A full-stack web application for stock market & portfolio management.
+A simplified Stock Trading Web App for tracking stocks and viewing a portfolio.